 - A resume of the applicant’s outside activities such as extracurricular organizations, service projects, community activities, apprenticeship or after-school work experience.
 If applying for the Arts scholarship, please include a small folio sample (visual arts) or video of performance art (YouTube).
 If you are applying for the Scholar Athlete scholarship, please include all sports played whether within or outside of NCHEAC, any athletic awards such as NCHEAC all-conference, all-tournament, team awards from within a program or awards received at sports camps, from AAU, the State Games of NC, travel teams, etc.

 - An essay responding to the following prompt: Where do you see yourself in 10 years?
 What life experiences have you had that make you tend that way?
 What do you think you need to do to get there?
 (Note: often, this part of the application is the clearest reflection of the student’s personality and creativity.)

 - One of the scholarship sponsors is Apologia.
-If you have used Apologia materials as part of your curriculum, please state that in either the transcript or resume portions.
+If you have used Apologia materials as part of your curriculum, please be sure to state what courses used Apologia materials in either the transcript or resume portions of the submission.